Painting – A Stress Buster

 Arts engagement harnesses the creativity of the mind, visualization skills, critical thinking skills, motor skills and comprehension of the materials one is working with.
 The results are quite compelling and speak volumes for the need to promote and encourage the pursuit of arts and crafts.

-Every child is born with his/her own creativity in different areas but slowly it dies under the pressure of studies.
-If art is explored, then one can see wonders taking shape on a mere sheet of paper or canvas.
-Even if a child makes irregular shapes which are meant to be animals, plants or human figures it should be encouraged as it is that child’s creativity.
-Rather than being rejected, it should be understood and praised.
+Every child is born with his/her own creativity in different areas but slowly it dies with the pressure of studies.
+If art is explored, then one can see wonders taking shapes on a mere sheet of paper or canvas.
+Even if a child makes irregular shapes which are meant to be animals, plants or human figures it should be encouraged as it is that child’s creativity rather than being rejected, it should be understood and praised.
 Art is a real stress buster if it is practiced and taken along with our daily chores.
 It should be a part of our life and awareness should be created amongst children and elders, as we never know who would be the next Picasso or Michelangelo.